-You cleaned the litter box and gave the dog a bath.
+You cleaned the litter box and bathed the dog.

 You sniff-checked the washing machine.

 The smell is still lingering and you can’t miss it when you come home.
 It’s none of the above: It’s dirty sock syndrome and it’s coming from your air conditioning.

 Don’t worry.
 If you act now, you can keep your home’s air clean and prevent the problem from happening again in the first place.
 Here’s how to fix dirty sock syndrome:

 What is Dirty Sock Syndrome?

 Have you ever wondered why dirty socks or gym clothes smell bad?

 When we sweat, bacteria linger in the cotton and fibers of our clothing.
 Eventually, mold and mildew start growing and you notice that ever-familiar stinky smell.

 In the case of your air conditioning, mold, bacteria, and mildew have grown on the evaporator coils.
 Bacteria and mold need special conditions to grow and HVAC units provide the perfect place: It’s dark and there’s plenty of moisture.

 Not only that but when dust and dirt accumulate on the wet evaporator coil, bacteria have a nice food source.

 That smell is what we call dirty sock syndrome.
 You might notice it more often in the spring and fall when you aren’t running your HVAC as often.
 If you run a heat pump HVAC system, your HVAC system is also more susceptible to mold spores.
 With a gas furnace, the intense heat is usually enough to destroy any of the bacteria or mildew before it has a chance to enter your home.

 Air conditioners are also more at risk because there’s no heat to kill any growing microorganisms.

 We call it “dirty sock syndrome” but it doesn’t necessarily mean that your heating and cooling system smells like dirty socks.
 Your home might smell like must, dirt, or just “off.”
 In the early stages, you’re most likely to notice the smell after you’ve spent a few hours out of the house and return home.